 The Informed Medical Decisions Foundation, now a division of Healthwise, has been working to advance evidence-based shared decision making since 1989.
 We believe the only way to ensure that high quality health care decisions are being made is for a fully informed patient to participate in a shared decision making process with their clinician.
 Through our research and advocacy efforts, we are dedicated to helping people make better health decisions.

-As one organization, we will inform patients and amplify each person’s voice to:
+As one organization, we inform patients and amplify each person’s voice to:

 - Help people improve the care they provide for themselves and their families.